ibm-cloud-docs/appid/mfa.md

 {:download: .download}

-# Multi-factor authentication
+# Multi-factor authentication (MFA)
 {: #cd-mfa}

-By requireing multiple factors during sign in, you can increase the security of user authentication to your apps.
+By requiring multiple factors during sign-in, you can increase the security of user authentication to your apps.
 With Cloud Directory for {{site.data.keyword.appid_full}}, the first factor is the Cloud Directory user's password, which they normally use to sign in.
 The second authentication factor is a one-time code that {{site.data.keyword.appid_short_notm}} sends to the user either as an SMS or email. {{site.data.keyword.appid_short_notm}} uses a combination of both factors to verify the identity of a user.
 {: shortdesc}

 {{site.data.keyword.appid_short_notm}} MFA is supported as part of the OAuth 2.0 authorization code flow for Cloud Directory users through the Login Widget.
 If you're using enterprise sign-in with SAML 2.0 or social login, you can enable MFA through that identity provider.
 {: note}

 When MFA is enabled, the {{site.data.keyword.appid_short_notm}} Login Widget requires a second form of verification (second authentication factor) every time a user attempts to sign in.
-After a user has successfully entered their credentials, a one-time code is sent to the email or phone number that is registered to their account.
+After a user successfully enters their credentials, a one-time code is sent to the email or phone number that is registered to their account.

 Check out the following diagram to see how the MFA flow works.